-Before the NAACP, the Niagara Movement fought for equal rights, human brotherhood
+Before the NAACP, the Niagara Movement fought for equal rights

-A little more than one hundred years ago, the civil rights organization that led to the formation of the NAACP held its largest gathering in Boston to help fight for racial equality in America.
+A little more than 100 years ago, the civil rights organization that led to the formation of the NAACP held its largest gathering in Boston to help fight for racial equality in America.